Jerrylum/pros-depot/README.md

 3. **Fetch Templates**

-   - For each release, scans through assets to find ZIP files
+   - For each release, scan through assets to find ZIP files
    - Checks if each ZIP has been updated since the last depot update
    - If a ZIP hasn't changed and was previously processed:
      - Reuses the existing template information from the current depot
      - Skips downloading and processing that ZIP
    - If a ZIP is new or has been updated:
      - Marks it for processing
-   - Otherwise, skips the ZIP
+   - Otherwise, skip the ZIP

 4. **Process Templates**